top of page

 Welcome to APOWA (Action for Protection of Wild Animals), one of the trusted not for profit organization on a mission of “building community of people to support the welfare of animals and the environment to improve the relationships between man, animal and environment" since 1999.

-Major Project
+Major Initiatives

 Mangroves, the life supporting eco-system (wildlife habitats, sustains livelihood, buffers from cyclone and storm surges, carbon sink etc.) and offer many benefits, but they are facing numerous threats.
 So, we have been promoting community-led initiative integrating with scientific approaches ensures sustainable and key to the success of our restoration efforts since last 20 years.